NutScript/NutScript-Wiki/docs/guides/installation/getting_started.md

 3. [NutScript 1.0](https://github.com/Chessnut/NutScript/tree/1.0)
     - Legacy, original version of NutScript.
 It is not recommended to use this version.

+??? note "NutScript 1.2 vs NutScript 1.1-beta"
     There also exists the [NutScript 1.1-beta](https://github.com/rebel1324/NutScript/tree/1.1-beta) version, however, it is simply Version 1.2 in early stages of development.
 As such, any plugin that is made for 1.1-beta is fully compatible with 1.2 (but not 1.1 or 1.0).

 ### Schemas